 In cases where Traditional Liposuction is most appropriate, general anesthesia is usually called for, particularly if a large volume of fat is being removed.
 If your procedure calls for general anesthesia, a licensed anesthesiologist will be present and will oversee your anesthesia during your procedure.

-SlimLipo (LifeSculpt), Laser Lipo on the other hand often only requires local anesthesia.
+SlimLipo (LifeSculpt), Laser Lipo often only requires local anesthesia.
 Especially when only a small amount of fat and a limited number of body sites are involved.
 If you prefer, local anesthesia can be accompanied by an intravenous sedation to keep you completely relaxed and comfortable during the procedure.

 How is SlimLipo Laser Lipo is Different than Traditional Liposuction?

-The time required to perform a SlimLipo Laser Lipo procedure varys depending on the size and number of areas to be treated, the amount of fat to be removed, and the type of anesthesia used.
-Generally speaking, a small area can be treated in less than one hour, whereas larger or multiple areas may require two or three hours, again depending on the scope of the procedure.
+The time required to perform a SlimLipo Laser Lipo procedure varies depending on the size and number of areas to be treated, as well as the amount of fat to be removed.
+Generally speaking, a small area can be treated in less than one hour.
+Whereas larger or multiple areas may require two or three hours, depending on the scope of the procedure.

 After Your Liposuction Procedure

 After Traditional Liposuction Surgery, you will likely experience some fluid drainage for one to two days.
-To control swelling and to help your skin better fit its new contours, you may be fitted with a snug elastic garment to wear over the treated area for two to four weeks.
+You will be fitted with an elastic garment to wear for two to four weeks after surgery.
+This garment will control swelling and help your skin better fit its new contours.
 Dr. Obi may also prescribe antibiotics and pain medication.
 Most patients will not require pain medication after one to four days.

 After SlimLipo (LifeSculpt) patients often drive themselves home which is a testament to how non-aggressive this advanced treatment really is.
-Patients report little pain or discomfort, little if any bruising, and generally go back to work the next day being careful not to perform any strenuous activities for a week or so while they fully recover.
+Patients report little pain or discomfort and little if any bruising.
+Patients generally go back to work the next day, but are not to perform any strenuous activities for a week or so.